 Cooperating Technical Partners (CTPs), Engineers, Surveyors, and Contractors

 Members of the media play a vital role in telling the stories about levees.
-The FEMA Levee Resources for the Media webpage outlines resources to help members of the press accurately report the risks associated with living and working near levees and inform the public how they can take steps to reduce these risks.
+The FEMA Levee Resources for the Media web page outlines resources to help members of the press accurately report the risks associated with living and working near levees and inform the public how they can take steps to reduce these risks.

 Additional Links and Resources

-FEMA Fact Sheets
+FEMA Links and Fact Sheets